 How Slow Travel Found Me

 “We are inundated with advice on where to travel to; we hear little of why and how we should go.” author Alain De Botton comments in The Art of Travel.
 He further reflects on how trips and travel, in a nutshell, can reflect our life’s pursuit of happiness: both satisfying and dissatisfying all at once.

-From New Zealand, we flew to China and traveled overland for 3 months in spite of cheap regional flights being available.
-What I found is that on a 30-hour train ride, or a 10-hour bus ride, everywhere is somewhere.
+From New Zealand, we flew to China and travelled overland for 3 months in spite of cheap regional flights being available.
+What I found is that on a 30-hour train ride, or a 10-hour bus ride everywhere is somewhere.
 You’re likely to end up with no WiFi, limited food options, and lots of time for self-reflection: reading, journaling, listening to music, chatting with curious locals, or playing cards.
-It helped to re-set the pace and focus of the trip- back to figuring out why and how we were traveling.
+It helped to re-set the pace and focus of the trip- back to figuring out why and how we were travelling.

 How to Integrate Slow Travel into a Fast Lifestyle

 Does slow travel sound like a stretch for you?
 Start S-L-O-W-L-Y!
 You can craft your own unique brand of slow with careful attention to the journey, re-connection, and the environment.

 Start Local.
 Start here, at home by carving out a morning or a day where you unplug (even start with putting the phone on silent, or airplane mode).
 Explore a neighbourhood, or sit at a cafe for longer than usual.
 Local travel is also ideal while you save vacation time and money for a bigger, farther destination.

 Unplug.
 If you can’t get comfortable unplugging at home, it could be just as challenging while travelling.
 So prep yourself to go on a trip, ditch the data, leave the phone in the room (or at home), and sink into a slower routine that allows for connection to your fellow travellers.
 You may feel vulnerable at first, but it will create space for change and relaxation